Erik the Red: Early life

 Erik Thorvaldsson was born in Rogaland, Norway in 950 CE, and was the son of Thorvald Asvaldsson (also spelled Osvaldsson).
-Thorvald would later be banished from Norway for committing acts of manslaughter.
-Thorvald would then proceed to sail west from Norway with his family, including a 10-year-old Erik.
-Thorvald and his family would eventually settle in Hornstrandir in northwestern Iceland, where Thorvald would eventually die sometime before 970 CE.
+When Thorvald was banished from Norway for committing acts of manslaughter, he sailed west from Norway with his family, including a 10-year-old Erik.
+They settled in Hornstrandir, in northwestern Iceland, where Thorvald died sometime before 970 CE.

 Marriage and family

 After his father's death, Erik married Þjódhild Jorundsdottir and moved to Haukadalr (Hawksdale) where he built a farm called Eiríksstaðir; Þjódhild was the daughter of Jorundur Ulfsson and Þorbjorg Gilsdottir.
 Medieval Icelandic tradition relates that Erik and his wife Þjódhild had at least three children: three sons, the explorer Leif Erikson, Thorvald and Thorstein.
 Sources differ on Erik's daughter, Freydís, with The Saga of the Greenlanders describing her as a full sister to Leif, but The Saga of Erik the Red describing her as his half-sister.
 Unlike his son Leif and his wife Þjóðhildur, who became Christians, Erik remained a follower of Norse paganism.
 While Erik's wife took heartily to Christianity, even commissioning Greenland's first church, Erik greatly disliked it and stuck to his Norse gods—which, the sagas relate, led Þjódhild to withhold intercourse from her husband.